 You cannot become a citizen if you:

-Have been convicted of an indictable (criminal) offence or an offence under the Citizenship Act in the three years before you apply,
+You have been convicted of an indictable (criminal) offence or an offence under the Citizenship Act in the three years before you apply,

 - Are currently charged with an offence under the Citizenship Act,